Cash for Your Home, On Your Terms—No Repairs, No Fees, No Stress

 • This field is for validation purposes and should be left unchanged.

-Benefits for Buyers in a “Subject To” Sale
+What Buyers Get in a “Subject To” Sale

-In many cases, the buyer might inherit a mortgage with more favorable terms than they could get on their own.
-For example, if the seller’s mortgage was locked in at a lower interest rate, the buyer benefits from those terms without having to refinance or apply for a new loan at higher rates.
-This can result in significant long-term savings.
+In many cases, the buyer can secure a mortgage with better terms than they could get on their own.
+For instance, if the seller’s mortgage had a cheaper interest rate, the buyer would profit from that without having to get a new loan or refinancing.
+This might save you a lot of money over time.

-While there are clear advantages to “subject to” transactions, both buyers and sellers should be aware of the potential risks involved.
+“Subject to” deals seem to have clear benefits, but both buyers and sellers should be aware of the risks that might come up.

 1. Due-on-Sale Clause

-A thorough purchase agreement is crucial.
-This contract should detail the terms of the sale, including the exact mortgage payments the buyer will take over, what happens if the buyer misses payments, and any contingencies related to future refinancing or loan repayment.
+It is very important to have a good buying agreement.
+This contract should spell out all the terms of the deal, such as the exact mortgage payments the buyer will take over, what will happen if the buyer misses payments, and any conditions that must be met for the buyer to refinance or pay back the loan in the future.

-Many “subject to” transactions use a third-party loan servicing company to manage the mortgage payments.
-This ensures that payments are made on time and provides accountability, protecting both the buyer and seller.
+A lot of “subject to” deals utilize a loan servicing company that is not connected to the borrower to manage the mortgage payments.
+This makes sure that payments are made on time and that both the buyer and seller are responsible.

 Kelly Sollinger